4. Motion Planning

 Press the Resume button at the top right to continue its operation.

-To see a more complex Cartesian example, without having to build it yourself tediously, let’s draw a square.
+To see a more complex Cartesian example, without having to build it yourself, let’s explore an Objective that draws a square.

 Move to Look at Plane